GalSim-developers/GalSim/INSTALL.md

 * `BOOST_DIR` ('') specifies the root location of BOOST The header files should be in `BOOST_DIR/include/boost` and the library files in `BOOST_DIR/lib`.

+* `USE_BOOST` (False) specifies whether to use a local boost installation for some optional boost header files.
+We bundle the boost.random implementation from a specific boost version (1.48) to make sure "random" variable generation is deterministic across machines and over time.
+To make it fully self- contained, we edited them slightly to not include many of the complicated workarounds boost has for specific compilers and such.
+However, those workarounds can be reenabled by setting USE_BOOST=True if your system needs them.

 * `EXTRA_INCLUDE_PATH` ('') specifies extra directories in which to search for header files in addition to the standard locations such as `/usr/include` and `/usr/local/include` and the ones derived from the above options.
 Sometimes